dpxa/FocusBank/README.md

 FocusBank is a PowerShell script I wrote to help me stay focused in a world full of distractions.
 It’s easy to waste hours clicking around, so I needed something simple to keep me on track.

-I’ve tried cutting out distractions completely, but that only worked up to a point — eventually, I had no fun left.
+I’ve tried cutting out distractions completely, but that only worked up to a point.
+Eventually, I had no fun left.
 What actually helped was structure.
 When I’m out or in a work setting, focus comes easier.
 So I made this script to simulate that.

 Starting the script means it’s time to focus.
 Ending it means you’re done for the day.

 ## Features

 - Default focus goal is 8 hours per day.
-You can change this with `SetDefaultMinutes`.
+You can change this with `SetDefaultMinutes` or `SetDefaultHours`.
-- Change today’s focus goal only with `ArgMinutes`.
+- Change today’s focus goal with `SetTodayMinues` or `SetTodayHours`.
-- Add more minutes if you want to push a little further with `AddMinutes`.
+- Add more minutes if you want to push a little further with `AddMinutes` or `AddHours`.
-- Subtract minutes if you started late or forgot to start the timer with `SubtractMinutes`.
+- Subtract minutes if you started late or forgot to start the timer with `SubtractMinutes` or `SubtractHours`.

 ## Usage